 Let me remind you to look at our Website, www.LRWM.org.
-On the Website, you'll be able to download a transcript of this program and other programs of "It's a Good Life."
+On the Website, you'll be able to download a transcript of this program and other programs of It's a Good Life.
 You'll also find Bible study helps on there.

-Or you can write to me, Lewis Woodard, 497 Judith Avenue, Fruitland Park, FL 34731, and let me know you're listening to the program.
-And if you would like a transcript of this program, once again, you can either go to the Website or write to me and ask me, and I'll send you absolutely free of charge a transcript of "It's a Good Life."
+Or you can write to me: Lewis Woodard, 497 Judith Avenue, Fruitland Park, FL 34731, and let me know you're listening to the program.
+And if you would like a transcript of this program, once again, you can either go to the Website or write to me and ask me, and I'll send you absolutely free of charge a transcript of It's a Good Life.
+You've been listening to It's a Good Life Radio.
+To request a free transcript of this program, you can write to Dr. Woodard at 497 Judith Avenue, Fruitland Park, FL 34731.